wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your twitter username / password won't suffice in order to post automatic updates, twitter Api requires some more steps described below.
+Basically your Twitter username and password won't suffice in order to post automatic updates, twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the twitter Api you will need first to create your own twitter App here: https://apps.twitter.com/
+    1. In order to post updates through the Twitter API you will need first to create your own twitter App here: https://apps.twitter.com/

-    2. Once you have created your twitter App you have to change its access level to be read and write.
+    2. Once you have created your Twitter App you have to change its access level to be read and write.
     Browse to settings tab and click on 'modify app permissions'.
-    Check the Access level to be Read and Write.
-Save settings.
+    Check the Access level to be read and write.
+Save Settings.

     3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create my Access Token', please do it.

-    4. This is it, on the API Keys tab you have all what you need, i.e. API (Consumer) Key / Secret, Access token and Access token secret.
+    4. This is it, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access Token Secret.

     5. If you don't see immediately the access token at the bottom, please refresh the API Keys tab page.